|

 Foras gradiamur.
 (Let’s step outside.)

-it is.
-Even threats carry more weight in Latin, somehow:
+but it is.
+Even threats carry more weight in Latin,

-In tempore praeterito plus quam perfecto de te mox
+somehow: In tempore praeterito plus quam perfecto de

-dicent.
-(People will soon be referring to you in the
+te mox dicent.
+(People will soon be referring to you

-past pluperfect tense.)
-Or the classic Latin curse:
+in the past pluperfect tense.)
+Or the classic Latin

 You might want to be careful with these though.
 Walk